Dzl666/Dzl666.github.io/content/en/authors/admin/_index.md

       Summary:
       - Participated in the National Robotic Competitions and performed technical presentations at DJI as an excellent team.
       - Real-time visual recognition using modified YOLOv5 and target tracking using Extended Kalman Filter.
-      - Designed a C language-based ROS-like framework for embedded system (STM32) of wheeled robots
+      - Designed a C language-based ROS-like framework for embedded system (STM32) of wheeled robots.

 # Skills